Tour Duration: 8-Day, 7-Night

 - All the breakfasts, 03 lunches, and 02 dinners are included on the trip.
 You need to pay for the rest of the lunches and dinners during your trip.
 A meal on a decent local restaurant will cost about $2-$5 US.

 - Options for vegetarian food on the local restaurants are very limited.
 You need to go to a more expensive Western restaurant to find good vegetarian food.

 - Options for food on the trains are very limited.
-Vegetarian food are non-existent.
-Bring your own food for the train if you are vegetarian, specially for the long ride to Dhaka from Khulna.
+Vegetarian food is non-existent.
+Bring your own food for the train if you are vegetarian, especially for the long ride to Dhaka from Khulna.

-- Vegetarian food will not be any issue on our boat at Sundarbans.
+- Vegetarian food will not be an issue on our boat at Sundarbans.